Virtual Proxy Design Pattern Real-Time Example in C#

 Step 2: Creating Real Subject

-This is going to be a concrete class and this class going to implement the Subject Interface i.e. IImage interface and provide the implementation for the DisplayImage method.
-So, create a class file with the name RealImage.cs and then copy and paste the following code into it.
-The Parameterized Constructor of RealImage class takes the file name as a parameter and then loads the file from the disk by calling the LoadImageFromDisk method from within the constructor.
+This will be a concrete class, which will implement the Subject Interface, i.e., the IImage interface, and provide the implementation for the DisplayImage method.
+So, create a class file named RealImage.cs and copy and paste the following code.
+The Parameterized Constructor of the RealImage class takes the file name as a parameter and then loads the file from the disk by calling the LoadImageFromDisk method from within the constructor.

 using System;